 NOTE - If the option listed in section 1.1.2 is being used, reduce this factor by 25%, rounded up.
 No points are assigned to characteristic points in this case.

-The formula yields a total number of points that are assigned, obeying the restrictions in section 1.1.4.1, on the table below:
+The formula yields a total number of points that are assigned, obeying the restrictions in section 1.1.4.1, on table 1.5.

 Table 1.5: Initial Increase